 Topical drops are usually effective unless there is spread with cellulitis or the patient is systemically unwell.
+A 2021 systematic review found that topical preparations were prescribed for 77-95% of cases in primary care.
 In most cases the choice of topical intervention does influence the therapeutic outcome significantly.

 - Acetic acid is effective and comparable to antibiotic/steroid at week 1.
 However, when treatment needs to be extended beyond this it is less effective.
 It is therefore recommended for mild cases only.